MarcusHoltz/immich-setup/README.md

 Hello.
 Welcome.

-I presume you're here because you want out of a cloud-based hosting system.
+I presume you're here because you want out of some photos/videos/memories cloud-based proprietary system.

-[Immich](https://www.reddit.com/r/immich/) is a good Google Photos alternative.
-It is not just a good Google Photos replacement, in some aspects, it does much more.
+[Immich](https://www.reddit.com/r/immich/) is a good Google Photos or iCloud Photos alternative.

+It is not just a good iCloud/Google Photos replacement, in some aspects, it does much more.

 * * *

 ## Getting Immich Up and Running

-This tutorial is a walkthrough of my implementation of Immich.
-All of the little things I had to do to get this service in a state where users, and myself, enjoy using it.

 What all does this tutorial cover?

 - [Install](#first-step-install)